Professional Development for Educators

 If you're are an educator, more than likely you're also a lifelong learner.
 Advance your knowledge and skills in the field of education with the Carroll University Professional Development Institute.
 The institute has a theory to practice emphasis through workshops and courses that address high-need and high-interest topics.
 Ongoing professional development for educators is linked to better instruction and improved student learning.
 The courses are taught by practicing professionals and may be taken for credit or no credit.
 Non-credit participants pay a registration fee.

-If you are new to Carroll University, or have never attended any of our previous professional development courses, please submit an Application Online.
+If you're new to Carroll University, or have never attended any of our previous professional development courses, please submit an Application Online.
 Choose the non-degree option when you register.

 Supervision of Student Teachers Workshop